zelos-alpha/demeter/docs/source/modules.md

 2. Balance change during back test.
 3. If evaluating indicator is enabled, will print evaluating of strategy.

+The decimals will be outputed with unit, such as 1234.56 usdc/weth(price), 1234 usdc(amount).
+This is thanks to UnitDecimal class.
+It is an extend for Decimal.
+This design helps minimize confusion over amounts

 After run() funtion finished, you can access the latest value of account with ```self.get_account_status```, and access the history of account value by ```self.get_account_status_dataframe()```